camunda/camunda-docs-manual/content/user-guide/camunda-bpm-run.md

   <tr>
       <td rowspan="15"><code>camunda.bpm.run.process-engine-plugins</code></td>
       <td><code>.plugin-class</code></td>
       <td>Part of a <code>process-engine-plugins</code> list item.
-Defines the Process Engine Plugin class.</td>
+Defines the process engine plugin class.</td>
       <td>none</td>
   </tr>
   <tr>
       <td><code>.plugin-parameters</code></td>
       <td>
           Part of a <code>process-engine-plugins</code> list item.
-Defines the Process Engine Plugin parameters as <code>key:value</code> pairs.
+Defines the process engine plugin parameters as <code>key:value</code> pairs.
       </td>
       <td>Empty <code>Map</code></td>
   </tr>
 </table>

-In Camunda Run, process engine plugins can be registered by performing the following steps:
+Perform the following steps in Camunda Run to register process engine plugins:

-1. Always find and read the process engine plugin documentation.
+1. Find and read the process engine plugin documentation.
   * Find the canonical name of the process engine plugin Java class that implements the `ProcessEnginePlugin` interface.
   * Find out if the process engine plugin provides any configuration parameters.
 You will be able to configure your plugin using those parameters.
-If the plugin does not provide any properties you don't have to worry about this step.
+If the plugin does not provide any properties, skip this step.
 1. Download the process engine plugin `.jar` file and place it to the `${RUN_HOME}/configuration/userlib/` directory.
 1. In your Camunda Run configuration file, add the process engine plugin class and any configuration parameters as list items under the `process-engine-plugins` YAML property.

-At the end, your YAML configuration file should have content similar to the following:
+Once complete, your YAML configuration file should look similar to the following:

 ```yaml
   camunda.bpm.run.process-engine-plugins:
     - plugin-class: canonical.name.of.the.PluginClass